 To help save you some money, it is worth mentioning that in Italy, including Naples, you can visit all parks and monumental gardens, archaeological ruins, galleries and museums that are run by the state, for free on the first Sunday of every month.

 Popular sites like San Martino, Palazzo Reale, the Blue Grotto, Herculaneum, the Stabian Villas and Pompeii and many more are run by the state and would not be charging a fee on the said Sunday.

-– When to go to Pignasecca Food Market?
+Best time to go to Pignasecca Food Market

 Out of more than 60 food markets in Naples, the first and one of the finest is the Pignascecca.

 Pignascecca is known for its reasonably priced seafood, seasonal crops, wonderful cheeses and even pastries and bread.

 A lot of local residents and restaurants get their supply of produce and fish from this food market.